Custom Workflows to FlashBoards

 Configuration File Structure

-Create a .runninghub.json file with these required fields:
+Create a .runninghub.json file with these fields:

 - •